 Corporate Governance

-Based on the Our Philosophy (Purpose, Vision, Value Creation Process) and the Corporate Code of Conduct, we recognize that it is essential to earn the trust of all stakeholders, including shareholders, customers, business partners and employees, in order to simultaneously create social value and enhance sustainable corporate value.
+Based on the Our Philosophy (Purpose, Vision, Value Creation Process) and The Japan Steel Works Group Basic Sustainability Policy, we recognize that it is essential to earn the trust of all stakeholders, including shareholders, customers, business partners and employees, in order to simultaneously create social value and enhance sustainable corporate value.
 As such, we will continue to strengthen corporate governance to ensure the transparency, soundness and effectiveness of management.

 We have established Corporate Governance Policy of The Japan Steel Works, Ltd. for the purpose of indicating the basic approach to corporate governance.